maz222/Koji-Vine-Line-Game/README.md

 - Code with comment *"DELETE THIS"* is just example and can be deleted once you've checked out how it works
 - Use *checkHighscore()* whenever you want to check for highscore and save it to localStorage
 - Everything with a comment *"EXAMPLE"* above it is there just for illustration purposes and can be deleted once you want to make your own game.
+- If you're adding a new *.js* file, make sure you go to *components/GameContainer.js* and add the appropriate *require* line.

 ## Scaling